UdayarangaMR/OpenAI_chatbot/README.md

-Use the proper Open API Key
+#Use the proper Open API Key
+#Inside templates folder index.html file is present for UI .